Hoffmann16/Projeto-Avaliativo-3--Conta365/README.md

 ## Where to test

-The requests can be tested at http://localhost:3333/conta365-docs/ after run the program
+The requests can be tested at http://localhost:3333/conta365-docs/ after run the program. the upload of excel through swagger is not functioning correctly, test using insomnia, file name ust be excel

 ### Enjoy and feel free to give advices.